 MKB: What are the most challenging aspects?

 MKS: Personalities.
 The most challenging aspect of my job is working with people who may not necessarily see things the way I do.
 This is true for colleagues [at Elsevier] as well as authors or editors who work outside Elsevier.
 Sometimes, I have to step back from an email exchange or phone call with someone in order to try to see a situation from their perspective.
 Maybe I need to realign my outlook on a certain subject or take a new approach, but it’s so rewarding to be able to help someone who thought a problem or issue would not be solved to their liking.
 In this job, you really have to talk to a lot of people—authors, editors, colleagues—and dealing with other personalities and perspectives can be challenging.

 MKB: What was the biggest surprise to you about your job, Elsevier, the field?

 MKS: I think the biggest surprise about my company is that it is so caring and concerned for its employees’ well-being.
-That sounds very negative, but I look at it this way: I think most people have a view of a large company like Elsevier as a corporate entity whose employees are anonymous and that doesn’t care as long as it makes money, and that’s not true at all.
+I think most people have a view of a large company like Elsevier as a corporate entity whose employees are anonymous and that doesn’t care as long as it makes money, and that’s not true at all.
 I feel supported in my role every day here, and I also feel confident in exploring other potential trajectories for my career.
 Elsevier wants each of its employees to develop skills that will help them now and in the future, whether in their current role or another.
 I feel valued as an employee, and I think everyone should feel that way in their career.
 In such a large company, the size is an asset and we have so many human resources available to us—people with other expertise who can answer questions quickly.